vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere.md

   - `ClusterRole` and `ClusterRoleBinding`
   - `ConfigMap` required for the AKO controller and other artifacts.

-Tanzu Kubernetes Grid management clusters have an AKO operator installed out of the box during cluster deployment.
-By default, a Tanzu Kubernetes Grid management cluster has a couple of AkoDeploymentConfig created which dictates when and how AKO pods are created in the workload clusters.
+Tanzu Kubernetes Grid management clusters have an AKO operator installed out-of-the-box during cluster deployment.
+By default, a Tanzu Kubernetes Grid management cluster has a couple of `AkoDeploymentConfig` created which dictates when and how AKO pods are created in the workload clusters.
 For more information, see [AKO Operator documentation](https://github.com/vmware/load-balancer-and-ingress-services-for-kubernetes/tree/master/ako-operator).

+Optionally, you can enter one or more cluster labels to identify clusters on which to selectively enable NSX ALB or to customize NSX ALB settings for different groups of clusters.
+This is useful in the following scenarios:
+  - You want to configure different sets of workload clusters to different Service Engine Groups to implement isolation or to support more Service type Load Balancers than one Service Engine Group’s capacity.
+  - You want to configure different sets of workload clusters to different Clouds because they are deployed in different sites.

+To enable NSX ALB selectively rather than globally, add labels in the format **key: value** pair in the management cluster config file.
+This will create a default AKO Deployment Config (ADC) on management cluster with the NSX ALB settings provided.
+Labels that you define here will be used to create a label selector.
+Only workload cluster objects that have the matching labels will have the load balancer enabled.

+To customize the NSX ALB settings for different groups of clusters, create an AKO Deployment Config (ADC) on management cluster by customizing the NSX ALB settings, and providing a unique label selector for the ADC.
+Only the workload cluster objects that have the matching labels will have these custom settings applied.

+You can label the cluster during the workload cluster deployment or label it manually post cluster creation.
+If you define multiple key-values, you need to apply all of them.
+  - Provide an AVI_LABEL in the below format in the workload cluster deployment config file, and it will automatically label the cluster and select the matching ADC based on the label selector during the cluster deployment.
+    ```
+    AVI_LABELS: |
+    'type': 'tkg-workloadset01'
+    ```
+  - Optionally, you can manually label the cluster object of the corresponding workload cluster with the labels defined in ADC.
+    ```
+    kubectl label cluster <cluster-name> type=tkg-workloadset01
+    ```

 Each environment configured in NSX ALBis referred to as a cloud.
 Each cloud in NSX ALB maintains networking and NSX ALB Service Engine settings.
 The cloud is configured with one or more VIP networks to provide IP addresses to load balancing (L4 or L7) virtual services created under that cloud.

 The virtual services can span across multiple service engines if the associated Service Engine Group is configured in the Active/Active HA mode.
 A service engine can belong to only one Service Engine group at a time.

-IP address allocation for virtual services can be over DHCP or using NSX ALB in-built IPAM functionality.
-The VIP networks created or configured in NSX ALB are associated with the IPAM profile.
+IP address allocation for virtual services can be over DHCP or through the in-built IPAM functionality of NSX Advanced Load Balancer.
+The VIP networks created or configured in NSX Advanced Load Balancer are associated with the IPAM profile.

 ### Tanzu Kubernetes Grid Clusters Recommendations